Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 1. Exploiting Societal Vulnerabilities

-Disinformation campaigns often identify and target existing social divisions to amplify discord.
+Narrative attack campaigns often identify and target existing social divisions to amplify discord.
 This can involve exploiting racial tensions, economic inequalities, or political polarization.
-In the aftermath of the ousting of Bangladesh’s former prime minister, Indian State Supporters sought to sow discord across Bangladesh by spreading disinformation specifically exploiting societal vulnerabilities.
+In the aftermath of the ousting of Bangladesh’s former prime minister, Indian State Supporters sought to sow discord across Bangladesh by spreading narrative attacks specifically exploiting societal vulnerabilities.
 These actors used various tactics—including misrepresenting videos and images depicting something else entirely, initiating hashtag campaigns, and using coordinated posting tactics—to amplify the narrative around the alleged targeting of Hindus in the country.

 Strategies employed: